top of page

 • Rubbing their eyes frequently

-If you notice any of these signs in your child, schedule an examination for a comprehensive eye exam.
-Early detection and treatment can help prevent the progression of myopia and preserve your child's eyesight.
+If you notice any of these signs in your child, schedule an eye exam.
+Early detection and treatment can prevent the progression of myopia and preserve your child's eyesight.

 The First Signs That Your Child Has Hyperopia

 Hyperopia, also known as farsightedness, is a vision problem where distant objects seem clear while near objects appear blurry.
-This condition can cause difficulty with tasks that require close vision, such as reading or writing.
+The condition causes difficulty with tasks that require close vision, such as reading or writing.

-The following are some signs that your child may have hyperopia:
+The following are some signs your child may have hyperopia:

 • Squinting or holding objects far away to see them better